molleweide/qmk_keymap_ergodox_ez/README.md

 RAPID DEV
     >>> LEARN HOW TO AUTO FLASH KEYBOARD
+# layer improvements
+    in mouse layer > only xxxxxxxxx keys - no transparent keys?
 # types of buttons that I need to configure

     - the '-' character is a bit annoying under the pinky, or is it?